gravitational/teleport/rfd/0184-agent-auto-updates.md

 13. I should be able to install an auto-updating deployment of Teleport via whatever mechanism I want to, including OS packages such as apt and yum.

-14. If new nodes join a bucket outside the upgrade window, and you are within your compatibility window, wait until your next group update start.
+14. If new instances join a bucket outside the upgrade window, and you are within your compatibility window, wait until your next group update start.
     If you are not within your compatibility window, attempt to upgrade right away.

 15. If an agent comes back online after some period of time, and it is still compatible with